npchat/npchat-web/readme.md

 A `Channel` is an inbox on a host for a single `authPublicKeyHash`.
 It facilitates one-way communication from any sender to the owner of the private keys corresponding to the given `authPublicKeyHash`

-As implemented here, a Channel is a [Durable Object](https://developers.cloudflare.com/workers/learning/using-durable-objects).

 The Channel's state for any given `authPublicKeyHash` must contain:
 - all messages not yet collected
-- authenticated WebSocket connections
 - Web-Push subscriptions

 No Client keys are ever stored on the host.